thomasclarke1969/documentation/guide/ios/querying.md

 }
 ```

-In order to acquire the number of objects in a results set, applications can call `numberOfObjectsInSection:`.
+In order to acquire the number of objects in a result set, applications can call `numberOfObjectsInSection:`.
 This method can be used for the return value in the `UITableViewDataSource` method `numberOfRowsInSection:`

 ```
 - (NSInteger)tableView:(UITableView *)tableView numberOfRowsInSection:(NSInteger)section